Israel Border Police: Ranks

-The ranks in the Border Police are the same as those of the Israel Police and are similarly sworn in: the ranks of police officers and junior officers on the shirt collar, ranks of officers and senior officers on the cover.
-However, in field uniforms Border Police officers wear rank insignia on a green background worn on epaulets on top of both shoulders or on green epaulets.
+Border Police ranks are the same as those of the Israel Police and are similarly sworn in: the ranks of police officers and junior officers on the shirt collar, ranks of officers and senior officers on the cover.
+But in field uniforms, Border Police officers wear rank insignia on a green background worn on epaulets on top of both shoulders or on green epaulets.
 Border Police branch insignia is worn on the cap or beret.
 Enlisted grades wear rank insignia on the sleeve, halfway between the shoulder and the elbow.
 The Border Police British Army style insignia are white with blue interwoven threads backed with the appropriate corps color.